wilkamga/ai-multi-agent-presentation-builder/README.md

 Create draft presentations effortlessly with the power of AI.
 This project leverages multiple AI agents to collaboratively generate presentation content based on user input.

+**Semantic Kernel** is utilized for agent orchestration, enabling seamless coordination and communication between different AI agents.
+By leveraging Semantic Kernel, the system efficiently manages task delegation, context sharing, and workflow automation, ensuring that each agent contributes effectively to the content creation process.

 This repository is designed for **learning purposes**, offering insights into the development and integration of multi-agent systems for automated content creation.

 ## Features